Spanish version

 What Madrid actually feels like

-• Taberna culture is life - Spain has more bars and tabernas per inhabitant than any other EU country (roughly one for every 175 people).
-In Andalucía alone, there are more bars than in Denmark, Finland, Norway and Ireland combined
+Spain has more bars and tabernas per person than any other EU country which is like one for every 175 people.
+And just to give you an idea in Andalucía alone there are more bars than in Denmark, Finland, Norway and Ireland combined!

-• Everything runs late - Lunch 2-4 PM, dinner 9-11 PM.
-If you eat at 7 PM, you're alone in the restaurant
+- People eat really late there - Lunch is from 2 to 4 PM and dinner is from 9 to 11 PM.
+If you go to eat at 7 PM you're going to be alone in the restaurant

-Madrid is also the sunniest capital in Europe, with more than 2,900 hours of sunshine each year.
+Madrid is also the capital with the most sun in Europe with more than 2,900 hours of sun every year.

-And at roughly 650 metres above sea level, it's one of the highest capitals in Europe… which means the sunsets are something else entirely.
+And it's at around 650 metres above sea level which makes it one of the highest capitals in Europe too and that's actually why the sunsets there look so amazing.

 What to do when you get there

-• Puerta del Sol - the literal centre of Spain.
-Madrid's most famous square.
-There's a plaque on the ground marking kilometre zero of all Spanish roads.
-It's always packed, always loud and it's where everyone ends up on New Year's Eve
+- Puerta del Sol - it's basically the centre of Spain and Madrid's most famous square.
+There's a plaque on the ground that marks kilometre zero of all the Spanish roads.
+It's always full of people and always loud and it's also where everyone goes on New Year's Eve

-• Gran Vía - Madrid's big avenue.
-Think theatres, shops, rooftop bars and buildings from the early 1900s that make you stop and look up
+- Gran Vía - Madrid's big avenue and it has a lot of theatres, shops, rooftop bars and buildings from the early 1900s that are really beautiful

-• Plaza Mayor - a huge square from the 1600s surrounded by red buildings.
-People sit outside, order a drink and just watch.
-One of my favourite spots in the city.
+- Plaza Mayor - this huge square is surrounded by red buildings and people just sit outside there and order a drink and watch other people.
+It's one of my favourite places in the city

-• El Rastro - the Sunday flea market.
-It's been running every Sunday morning since the 1700s.
-Over 3,500 stalls.
-If you go… hold onto your wallet
+- El Rastro - the Sunday flea market and it's been going on every Sunday morning since the 1700s with over 3,500 stalls.
+If you go there… be careful with your wallet

-• Mercado de San Miguel - a glass-walled food market right next to Plaza Mayor.
-Tiny portions of everything Spanish: jamón, croquetas, olives, wine, vermouth...
-I could spend an hour in here and not eat the same thing twice.
+- Mercado de San Miguel - a glass food market right next to Plaza Mayor and it has small portions of pretty much everything Spanish like jamón, croquetas, olives, wine and vermouth.

-• Museo del Prado - one of the greatest art museums in the world.
-Spanish kings spent centuries collecting paintings for themselves.
-Now you get to see all of it.
-Free entry Mon-Sat 6-8 PM
+- Museo del Prado - one of the best art museums in the world.
+Basically Spanish kings spent centuries collecting paintings just for themselves and now you can see all of it inside.
+And it's free to enter Mon-Sat from 6-8 PM

-• Parque del Retiro - 125 hectares of gardens and fountains right in the centre.
-Used to be the king's private garden.
-Now it's where everyone goes to do absolutely nothing on a Sunday.
-Best way to spend a Sunday in Spain.
-And that's a competitive list.
+- Parque del Retiro - like 125 hectares of gardens and fountains right in the centre of the city.
+It used to be the king's private garden but now it's just where everyone goes for a Sunday walk.

 And if you happen to see Sofía… take her to San Ginés near Puerta del Sol for churros con chocolate.
-That'll cheer her right up.
+That’ll make her feel better.

 Did You Know?

-• 🐻 Madrid's official symbol is a bear eating from a strawberry tree (madroño).
-You'll see the statue at Puerta del Sol
+- 🐻 Madrid's official symbol is a bear eating from a strawberry tree (madroño) and you can see the statue at Puerta del Sol

-• 🍽️ Sobrino de Botín in Madrid holds the Guinness Record as the world's oldest restaurant.
-It's been open since 1725.
-Goya reportedly worked there as a waiter
+- 🍽️ Sobrino de Botín in Madrid has the Guinness Record as the oldest restaurant in the world and it's been open since 1725.
+Goya apparently worked there as a waiter

-• 🎭 Gran Vía is nicknamed "the Spanish Broadway."
-There are usually around 11 shows running at any given time.
-Madrid is ranked the third biggest city in Europe for musical theatre
+- 🎭 Gran Vía is called "the Spanish Broadway" and there are usually like 11 shows going on at any time which makes Madrid the third biggest city in Europe for musical theatre

-• 🇪🇸 Latin Americans can apply for Spanish citizenship after just two years of legal residence.
-For most other nationalities it takes ten
+- 🇪🇸 Latin Americans can apply for Spanish citizenship after just two years of living there legally and for most other nationalities it takes ten

-• 🐱 People born in Madrid are sometimes called "gatos" (cats).
-The nickname comes from a soldier in 1083 who climbed the city's 12-metre Arab wall using just a dagger… like a cat
+- 🐱 People born in Madrid are sometimes called "gatos" (cats) and the nickname comes from a soldier in 1083 who climbed the city walls.. like a cat

 Completed this story?